Medical Imaging Costs

 The Cost of Your Imaging Study

-Diagnostic imaging tests – such as an ultrasound, x-ray, MRI, or CT scan – are requested by physicians to help evaluate your medical problems and diagnose medical conditions.
+Diagnostic imaging tests – such as an ultrasound, x-ray, MRI, or CT scan – are requested by your doctor to help explain your symptoms or abnormal labwork.

 - Facility and imaging equipment

 - Physician (often a radiologist) time and expertise to:

 - Plan and interpret the studies

 - Share the study results with your referring physician/provider.

 Providers often charge different prices for the same imaging study.
 However, depending upon your insurance coverage, the amount that you will pay for an imaging exam may have little relationship to the price set by the provider.
 The amount charged to you, the patient, for an imaging exam depends on your insurance company and coverage.
 You may be charged a fixed fee, negotiated by the company and provider, or your insurance plan may require you to pay a percentage of charges over and above your premium, co-pay, and any deductible.